Key candidates eyeing Tunisian presidency - Journal du Cameroun

 Now aged 43, he became Tunisia’s youngest ever premier in 2016 when Essebsi picked him to head the government as a member of the late president’s ruling Nidaa Tounes party.

-Internal conflicts — including a power struggle between Chahed and the late president’s son — led him to quit the party and form Tahia Tounes earlier this year.
+Internal conflicts, including a power struggle between Chahed and Essebsi’s son, led him to quit the party and form Tahia Tounes earlier this year.

 Chahed, who studied agricultural engineering, declared a “war against corruption” in 2017 and is considered a liberal and an ally of the International Monetary Fund, which is pressing for reforms in Tunisia.